LonelyLiaR/nameless/README.md

 ## Getting Started
 First create a new GitHub repo.
 Assume that repo name is `blog`.
-This repo Issues is where the articles are stored.
+This repo Issues is where the posts are stored.
 Of course you can also store the generated blog files here, so you can visit the blog by visit the repo's GitHub Page.

 Then ~after star Nameless,~ run: